 - Special Education students typically receive assistance from Special Education teachers to accomplish IEP goals.
 In the case of co-taught students, the general education teacher may assist with remediation.

-- With effective use of common planning time, specific needs of students can be identified, and strategies can be implemented in the intervention period to respond to those needs.
+- With effective use of common planning time, specific needs of students can be identified and strategies implemented.
+Common planning time typically occurs when students participate in specials.

 - Students from all sections of a grade level can be regrouped accordingly.